equinor/webviz-subsurface-testdata/README.md

 # Testdata for `webviz-subsurface`

 This repository contains some open example data to be used by https://github.com/equinor/webviz-subsurface

-If you only want to download the data, you can use this command:
+If you only want to download the data, you can run
 ```bash
 git clone --depth 1 https://github.com/equinor/webviz-subsurface-testdata
 ```